 Layer Your Kitchen Linens.

-Start from the bottom up with A little kitchen rug on the floor in front of the sink, a runner or tablecloth on the breakfast table, and linen slipcovers over your wooden or metal cafe chairs.
-Anytime you can put a layer of fabric between yourself and bare wood or tile, it’ll feel warmer.
+Begin at the ground up by placing a small kitchen rug in front of the sink, a runner or tablecloth over the breakfast table, and linen covers over your wooden or metal cafe chairs.
+Any time you have something soft to lay on rather than cold wood or tile, you'll feel more at ease.

 Put Your Memories On Display.